clstrickland/create-status-check/README.md

 pull_request:
 push:
   branches:
-    - master
+    - main

 jobs:
 test: # make sure the action works on a clean machine without building
   runs-on: ubuntu-latest
   steps:
-  - uses: actions/checkout@v2
+  - uses: actions/checkout@v4
   - name: Run the action # You would run your tests before this using the output to set state/desc
     uses: mapbox/github-status-action@v1
     with: